Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Abstract

 \section{{Abstract}}

-\boldmath\textbf{ We systematically construct two-dimensional $\mathbb{Z}_3$ symmetry-protected topological (SPT) three-state Potts paramagnets with gapless edge modes on a triangular lattice.
-First, we study microscopic lattice models for the gapless edge and, using the density-matrix renormalization group (DMRG) approach, investigate the finite size scaling of the low-lying excitation spectrum and the entanglement entropy.
+\boldmath\textbf{ We systematically study gapless edge modes corresponding to $\mathbb{Z}_3$ symmetry-protected topological (SPT) phases of two-dimensional three-state Potts paramagnets on a triangular lattice.
+First, we derive microscopic lattice models for the gapless edge and, using the density-matrix renormalization group (DMRG) approach, investigate the finite-size scaling of the low-lying excitation spectrum and the entanglement entropy.
 Based on the obtained results, we identify the universality class of the critical edge, namely the corresponding conformal field theory and the central charge.
-Finally, we discuss the inherent symmetries of the edge models and the emergent winding symmetry distinguishing between two SPT phases.
-As a result, the two topologically nontrivial and the trivial phases define a general one-dimensional chain supporting a tricriticality, which we argue supports a gapless SPT order in one dimension. }
+Finally, we discuss the inherent symmetries of the edge models and the emergent winding number symmetry.
+As a result, one-dimensional chains with this symmetry form a model that supports gapless excitations due to its tricritical symmetry.
+Numerically, we show that low-energy states in the continuous limit of the edge model can be described by conformal field theory (CFT) with central charge $c=1$, given by the coset $SU_k(3)/SU_k(2)$ CFT at level k=1. }

 \fbox{\parbox{0.975\linewidth}{ \textcolor{white!40!black}{ } }}

 \rule{\textwidth}{1pt}

 \rule{\textwidth}{1pt}